How To Make a Discord Bot

 5. Copy the bot's token

-The bot’s client ID and Discord API token will be displayed as soon as you create it.
-Be sure to copy the token, as it can only be viewed once when generated.
-If you forget or lose access to your token, you will need to regenerate a new one.
+The bot's client ID and Discord API token will be displayed as soon as you create it.

 You can find your bot's token in the red, blurred-out section.

-6. Navigate to the OAuth2 URL Generator tab
+6. Navigate to the “OAuth2 URL Generator” tab

 The next step is to add the scopes and bot permissions.
-First, select the OAuth2 tab and navigate to the OAuth2URL Generator section.

-7. Tick the “bot” checkbox under “scopes”
+7. Tick the "bot" checkbox under "SCOPES"

 8. Set bot permissions and copy the generated URL

-Scroll to the bottom to tick the permissions required for your bot to function.
-You can also grant all permissions by checking the Administrator checkbox—but you have to be careful since it could lead to security vulnerabilities.
+You can also grant all permissions by checking the Administrator checkbox.
+But you have to be careful since this could lead to security vulnerabilities.

 The invite URL will be autogenerated depending on the permissions you select.
-Currently, our link appears as shown below.

-If the Bot URL is not autogenerating, return to the Authorization Flow section of the Bot tab and make sure that Requires OAuth2 Code Grant is switched off.
+If the bot URL is not autogenerating, return to the Authorization Flow section of the Bot tab and make sure that Requires OAuth2 Code Grant is switched off.

 9. Paste the bot's URL into a browser and invite it to your server

-In step one, we created a custom server.
 We can now add the bot to the server by navigating to the URL generated in the above step.

 Once you choose a server, click the Continue button to proceed.